 - The city's main tourist attractions are within walking distance from the quay.

 The new terminal's constructuion started in October 2015, with scheduled inauguration on September 1, 2017.
 Lisbon's new cruise ship terminal facilities cover a total area of approx 13800 m2 (148550 ft2).
-The new terminal will be able to handle around 1,8 million cruise passengers per year.
+The new terminal can handle around 1,8 million cruise passengers per year.

 - The 3-storey building hosts both the port authorities and tourist service staff (max capacity 5000 passengers).
 The building features a top-floor panoramic 360-degree terrace, shops, VIP lounge, Cafeteria, public events area, food and drinks venues, crew lounge.